 When you've got the HOTAS X at such a tantalizingly price, this isn't much competition.

-Don't ask me what's so extreme or professional about any of this stick's three dimensions.
+Don't ask me what's so extreme or professional about any of the Logitech Extreme 3D Pro's three dimensions.
 The only extreme is the angle of the stick itself, and that's my biggest gripe, as whenever I found myself trying to engage in a steep dive, throwing the stick forward, it made the hand-rest dig into my wrist.